Dolphins of Greece (trip)

 Itinerary

 The village of Vonitsa, where the field station is located, lies on the southern coast of the Amvrakikos Gulf, a virtually closed basin that is one of the most productive coastal areas in Greece, its largest and one of its most important wetlands.
 The Gulf is designated as a Ramsar site and as a Special Protection Area.
-It has rocky pebbled beaches and is surrounded by densely wooded mountain peaks, verdant plains, lakes and rivers, and sparkling white villages inhabited by hospitable people.
+It has rocky pebbled beaches and is surrounded by densely wooded mountain peaks, verdant plains, lakes and rivers, and traditional villages inhabited by hospitable people.
 The Amvrakikos Gulf is not a glamorous tourist destination, and so retains a genuinely traditional Greek environment.

 The Byzantines built a large castle on the hill of Vonitsa, and subsequent Turks and Venetians, made their own mark upon the structure.
 Illuminated at night, the castle is a beautiful sight from below, and offers rewarding views of the Gulf from its heights.
 In this quiet, welcoming seafront village you can sit and enjoy good food or a café frappé (iced coffee) at the traditional cafes and tavernas.
-Large sea turtles can be spotted from the coast, and even inside the port among the moored boats.
+Large sea turtles can be spotted from the coast, or whilst out surveying, and even inside the port among the moored boats.

 The economy in the area is simple and includes fishing, fish-farming and agriculture.
 Tourism is relatively undeveloped.
 Locals are very friendly and sometimes curious about foreigners.
 In Vonitsa everyone knows everyone else and new faces in town may draw some attention.
 Most people speak exclusively Greek but many can manage to communicate with a few words of English.